Translate English Video into Malay | Fast Online Tool

 Go From English to Malay With Ease

-HeyGen make the translation process easy to manage.
-You can create subtitles, transcripts, or a complete Malay voiceover whilst keeping full control over timing, tone, and pronunciation.
+HeyGen makes the translation process simple to manage.
+You can create subtitles, transcripts, or a complete Malay voiceover while keeping full control over timing, tone, and pronunciation.
 Whether you produce tutorials, training videos, product demos, social content, or internal communication, you can localise your message without changing your production workflow.
-Your translated content stays accurate, polished, and natural for Malay-speaking viewers.
+Your translated content remains accurate, polished, and natural for Malay-speaking viewers.

-Modern translation tools make it possible to convert spoken English into Malay subtitles or narration with accuracy.
-HeyGen manage the core workflow for you.
-It transcribes your English audio, translates it into Malay, generates subtitles or narration, and matches everything to your video’s timing.
-This helps the final version feel smooth and easy to watch across different platforms.
+Modern translation tools now make it possible to convert spoken English into Malay subtitles or narration with a high level of accuracy.
+HeyGen handles the core workflow for you.
+It transcribes your English audio, translates it into Malay, generates subtitles or narration, and aligns everything with your video’s timing.
+This ensures the final version feels smooth and comfortable to watch across different platforms.

 Malay Voices and Subtitles

-HeyGen give you the ability to create subtitles or narration quickly.
+HeyGen gives you the ability to create subtitles or narration quickly.
 You can generate subtitles, build a Malay narration track, choose from various voice options, and adjust subtitle formatting to improve readability.
-Viewers can follow your translated content easily whether they prefer reading subtitles or listening to narration.
+Viewers can follow your translated content easily, whether they prefer reading subtitles or listening to narration.

 Who Benefits from English to Malay Translation

-Content creators can publish Malay versions of English videos to grow their audience on platforms like YouTube, TikTok, Instagram, and more.
+Content creators can publish Malay versions of English videos to grow their audience on platforms such as YouTube, TikTok, Instagram, and more.
 Educators and e-learning teams can translate lessons and tutorials for Malay-speaking students.
 Businesses and marketing teams can localise onboarding content, training material, product videos, and promotional clips.
-Agencies can scale translation work without managing manual edits, and trainers or coaches can adapt their sessions for Malay-speaking teams efficiently.
+Agencies can scale translation work without handling manual edits, and trainers or coaches can adapt their sessions for Malay-speaking teams efficiently.

 Upload your English video or import it from YouTube, Google Drive, or Dropbox.
-Clear audio results in a more accurate Malay translation.
+Clear audio will give you a more accurate Malay translation.

 Upload your source video

 Begin by uploading a clear, high-quality video in your original language to serve as the basis for translation and dubbing.
-This is crucial for getting the best AI translation results.
+This step is essential for achieving the best AI translation results.

 Select Malay

-Choose English as your source language and Malay as your target language.
-Decide whether you want subtitles, a transcript, or full dubbing.
+Select English as your source language and Malay as your target language.
+Then decide whether you would like subtitles, a transcript, or full dubbing.

 HeyGen transcribes your English audio, translates the script, and creates subtitles or a Malay narration track.
 You can preview and edit everything before finalising.